Need Immediate Help?

 The TSAFF Peer Support Team includes firefighters from all six Texas districts who have been trained in providing emotional and mental health support to our union brother and sister firefighters in the state of Texas.
 TSAFF Peer Supporters have all received IAFF and TSAFF training.

-The Peer Support Team is available to assist Texas Locals after potentially traumatic events.
+The TSAFF Peer Support Team provides assistance to active and retired firefighters experiencing behavioral health issues.
+They are available to assist Texas Locals after potentially traumatic events.
 Peer Support Team Members can suggest local, regional, state, and national behavioral health resources.

 TSAFF Members Have Support in Times of Need